Faculty Manual – Section B

 The University offers academic instruction through eight (8) colleges and the Graduate School.
 The Colleges are Agricultural Sciences; Health and Human Sciences; Business; Engineering; Liberal Arts; Natural Resources; Natural Sciences; and Veterinary Medicine and Biomedical Sciences.

-Organizational lines of authority and responsibility pass from individual faculty members through the department head to the dean of the college involved.1 The dean has the responsibility for coordinating the activities of the college with the Provost and the VPR, who in turn are responsible to the President and the Board.
+Organizational lines of authority and responsibility pass from individual faculty members through the department head to the dean of the college involved.1 The dean has the responsibility for coordinating the activities of the college with the Provost and the Vice President for Research (hereinafter referred to as “VPR”), who in turn are responsible to the President and the Board.

 The Council of Deans serves as a deliberative body to provide guidance and advice to the Provost.
 The Provost shall serve as the Chair.
 If the Provost is unavailable for a meeting, the Provost shall designate one (1) of the vice provosts to Chair that meeting.
 The other regular members of the Council of Deans shall be the deans of the eight (8) colleges, the Dean of the Libraries, and the Chair of Faculty Council.
 The ex officio members of the Council of Deans shall be the vice provosts, the vice presidents, and the Chair of the Faculty Council Committee on Strategic and Financial Planning.